jeroenjanssens/tmuxr/README.md

 `tmuxr` is an R package that allows you to manage [tmux](https://github.com/tmux/tmux/wiki) and interact with the processes it runs.
-It features a pipable API with which you can create, control, and capture tmux sessions, windows, and panes.
+It features a pipeable API with which you can create, control, and capture tmux sessions, windows, and panes.

 ## Demonstration